BAMeScience/fiora/README.md

 ## Installation

-Installation guide for the Fiora Python package (under 10 minutes):
+Installation guide for the FIORA Python package (under 10 minutes):

 Clone the project folder